On the homotopy theory of stratified spaces: The stratified homotopy hypothesis

-\begin{proof} By \Cref{comp:NLW} it suffices to show that $ \SingP $ is essentially surjective.
-For this, it suffices to show that $ D_P \colon \fromto{\TopPex[W^{-1}]}{\DecP} $ is essentially surjective.
-We prove this by factoring the equivalence from a localization of the underlying $ \infty $-category of $ \TopP $ in the Douteau--Henriques model structure to $ \DecP $ through complete Segal spaces with a conservative functor to $ NP $ (cf. the proof of \Cref{thm:nerveequiv}).
+\begin{proof} By \Cref{comp:NLW} it suffices to show that $ \ExitP $ is essentially surjective.
+For this, it suffices to show that the induced functor

+is essentially surjective.
+We prove this by factoring the equivalence from a localization of the underlying \category of $ \TopP $ in the Douteau--Henriques model structure to $ \DecP $ through complete Segal spaces with a conservative functor to $ \Nerve(P) $ (cf. the proof of \Cref{thm:nerveequiv}).